Your return-to-work program is part of an overall safety program, with defined policies and procedures.

 You help develop personalized return-to-work plans for employees injured on the job.

 Your organization offers accommodation and re-employment, if applicable.

-Use this checklist of what successful organizations do best when it comes to helping employees recover from workplace injury.
+Use the Employer's Guide to Managing Workplace Injury that includes a checklist of what successful organizations do best when helping employees recover from workplace injury.

 It allows a skilled and experienced worker to continue as a valuable resource to the company.